The Best Way to Keeping your Off-Grid Home Warm

 Building an off-grid home teaches you about efficiency.
 There are a lot of things that are learned during the first year of living off-grid.
 One being your comfort zone when it comes to temperature.
 Your home has to be efficient to live off-grid successfully.
 Let’s look at ways to make your home more comfortable.

-Proper Insulation – It goes without saying that a house with improper insulation will not keep a steady temperature.
+Proper Insulation – A house with improper insulation will not keep a steady temperature.
 The first step is installing insulation that will keep the extremes out.
 Roof and attic are often forgotten, but remember, heat rises.
 The highest point in your home is where the most substantial amount of heat loss occurs.
 Adding a layer of insulation between each floor of your home will help keep every level at an even temperature.

 Keep Your Pipes Wrapped – Adding foam insulation to your water pipes will help with water consumption and prevent water damage.
 Un-insulated pipes can burst due to ice forming inside, resulting in hefty repair bills, not to mention ruined possessions.
 Before foam insulation, running your water frequently was the best way to keep your pipes from freezing, as flowing water does not freeze as quickly as standing water.
 This, however, is not very efficient and can be a drain on your water system.
 A quick and easy fit during construction will be a time and money saver in the future.